Rob174/detection_nappe_hydrocarbures_IMT_cefrem/README.md

 This work has been realized as part of my internship at the IMT / CEFREM.
 The state of the project at the end of it is available on the endInternship branch.
-To further improve it I will continue to develop new code on the dev branch
+To further improve it I have decided to continue to develop new code on the dev branch

 ## Summary